 Nicole Hernandez Hammer

 In 1992, when she was only 16 years old, Nicole Hernandez Hammer lost her South Florida home to Hurricane Andrew.
 It was a defining moment that led Hammer to study climate science and sea-level rise, which can disproportionally affect Latinx communities.
-Hammer served as a climate-science advocate at the Union of Concerned Scientists and her work was so prominent that she was First Lady Michelle Obama's guest to the 2015 State of the Union address.
+Hammer served as a climate science advocate at the Union of Concerned Scientists and her work was so prominent that she was First Lady Michelle Obama's guest at the 2015 State of the Union address.

 For many, Puerto Rican actor Raul Julia was best known for his role as Gomez Adams of The Addams Family.
 But his acting career spanned both screen and theatre, earning him a nomination for the Tony Award and two nominations for the Golden Globe Award.
 He won a posthumous Golden Globe, Primetime Emmy, and the Screen Actors Guild Award for his work in The Burning Season.